eigenAyoub/eigenAyoub/README.md

-- Master's Student & part-time student researcher @UniPassau.
+- Master's student & part time student researcher @UniPassau.
-- Research Interests: LLMs, Neural Nets compression.
+- Research interests: LLMs, Neural Nets compression.
 <!---
 eigenAyoub/eigenAyoub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.